Let us learn how to find the root of an interval using regula falsi method in C programming language.

 printf("\n\nRoot of the Equation:\t%f\n", midpoint);

-In case you get any compilation errors in the algorithm of Regula Falsi method in C programming language or if you have any doubts about it, let us know about it in the comment section below.
+If you have any doubts about the implementation of Regula Falsi method in C programming, let us know about it in the comment section.